DL4MIR/dl4mir.github.io/cv_lr/index.md

 * Note: some datasets have already been split into testing and development sets, and the development set can also be already split into fixed training and validation sub-sets.
 In this situation it is recommended to follow the suggested training and validation data splitting intead of creating training and validation folds.

-* Stop and think: why is all of this necessary?
+* Why is all of this necessary?

 ## Linear regression